Princess Charlotte of Wales (1796–1817): Aftermath

 Leopold wrote to Sir Thomas Lawrence:

 Two generations gone.
 Gone in a moment!
 I have felt for myself, but I have also felt for the Prince Regent.
 My Charlotte is gone from the country—it has lost her.
 She was a good, she was an admirable woman.
 None could know my Charlotte as I did know her!
 It was my study, my duty, to know her character, but it was my delight!

 Charlotte was buried, her son at her feet, in St. George's Chapel, Windsor Castle, on 19 November 1817.
 A monument by the sculptor Matthew Cotes Wyatt was erected, by public subscription, at her tomb.
 It was not long before the public began to pin blame for the tragedy.
-The Queen and the Prince Regent were blamed for not being present at the birth, though Charlotte had specifically requested that they stay away.
+Queen Charlotte and the Prince Regent were blamed for not being present at the birth, though the princess had specifically requested that they stay away.
 Although the post-mortem was inconclusive, many blamed Croft for his care of the princess.
 The Prince Regent refused to blame Croft; nevertheless, three months after Charlotte's death and while attending another young woman, Croft snatched up a gun and fatally shot himself.
 The "triple obstetric tragedy"—death of child, mother, and practitioner—led to significant changes in obstetric practice, with obstetricians who favoured intervention in protracted labour, including in particular more liberal use of forceps, gaining ground over those who did not.